Redislabs-Solution-Architects/redis-enterprise-cloud-gcp/gke/access-via-nginx-server-tls/README.md

 #### 9. Connect to the Redis Enterprise database via a Python program
-Run test.py to verify the connection:
+Run test.py to verify the connection with the Redis Enterprise server's SSL certificate:
 ```
 python test.py <ingress-external-ip> <redis-enterprise-database-port> <redis-enterprise-database-password>